peterhauke/peterhauke/README.md

 ### Hi there 👋

-English is my first language and I like to fix:
-- typos,
-- unclear text, and
-- ambiguous explanations.

-As a developer, I am competent and I use or am familiar with the following:
+I use or am familiar with the following:

 ### Back-end